leoloschiavo/CloudRIC/README.md

 # CloudRIC

 CloudRIC is a system that meets specific reliability targets in 5G FEC processing while sharing pools of heterogeneous processors among DUs, which leads to more cost- and energy-efficient vRANs.
-The details of the solution are presented in XXX.
+The details of the solution are presented in https://doi.org/10.1145/3636534.3649381.
 These repository provides a dataset, analyzed therein, with experiments carried out with different 5G LDPC decoding processors: (i) Intel FlexRAN library and two open-source alternative libraries on an Intel Xeon Gold 6240R CPU, and (ii) a proprietary driver on an NVIDIA GPU V100.

 # Dataset